 5. Jerky

 Jerky is also made with a dehydrator.
-However, it’s a bit trickier to dehydrate at home because you need to get the temperature up high enough to kill any bacteria.
+However, dehydrating at home is trickier because the temperature must be high enough to kill bacteria.

 The jerky you buy in the supermarket can last 1-2 years unopened in your pantry.

 With homemade jerky, the shelf life is much shorter: anywhere from 1 week to 4 months.
-The variation in shelf life has to do with how much fat is in the meat, storage conditions, and the amount of moisture remaining in the jerky.
+The variation in shelf life depends on how much fat is in the meat, storage conditions, and the amount of moisture remaining in the jerky.

 6. Dried Beans

 USAID says that dry beans have a shelf life of at least 1 year when stored in a cool, dry place but can last indefinitely.
 Beans will start to lose vitamins at around 2-3 years.
-But, so long as they stayed dry and didn’t begin to grow mold, they will still be fine to eat.
+But, so long as they stay dry and don’t begin to grow mold, they will still be fine to eat.

 Just remember that dry beans take a long time to cook.
 If you plan on eating them during an emergency, make sure you have a way to cook them.